hyosung11/Launch-School/Courses/JS129/practice_problems.md

 Even though we define the `swingSword` method on the prototype after we create the `ninja`, all objects created by the `Ninja` constructor *share the same prototype object*.
 Thus, when we define `swingSword`, it immediately becomes available to the `ninja` object.

 ### 7.5 What will the following code output and why?
-Try to answer without running the code.
+Try to answer without running the code

 ```js
 function Ninja() {